Back Pain Physiotherapy in Bristol

 PERFORM

-We progressively rebuild trunk and hip strength, endurance, and load tolerance — whether your goal is lifting in the gym, returning to running, or simply functioning without limitation.
+I progressively rebuild trunk and hip strength, endurance and load tolerance using evidence-based loading strategies — whether your goal is returning to heavy lifting, high-intensity sport or simply functioning without restriction.

 Evidence-Based Recovery Timeframes